Cedar Grove, New Jersey

 Cedar Grove is a township in north central Essex County, in the U.S. state of New Jersey.
-As of the 2020 United States census, the township's population was 12,980, an increase of 569 (+4.6%) from the 2010 census count of 12,411, which in turn reflected an increase of 111 (+0.9%) from the 12,300 counted in the 2000 census.
+As of the 2020 United States census, the township's population was 12,980, an increase of 569 (+4.6%) from the 2010 census count of 12,411, which in turn reflected an increase of 111 (+0.90%) from the 12,300 counted in the 2000 census.

-New Jersey Monthly magazine ranked Cedar Grove as its fourth best place to live in Essex County and 17th best place overall to live in its 2008 rankings of the "Best Places To Live" in New Jersey.
+New Jersey Monthly magazine ranked Cedar Grove as its fourth-best place to live in Essex County and 17th-best place overall to live in its 2008 rankings of the "Best Places To Live" in New Jersey.

 What is now Cedar Grove was originally incorporated by an act of the New Jersey Legislature as the Township of Verona on February 7, 1892, from portions of Caldwell Township.
 Portions of the township were taken to create Verona borough, based on the results of a referendum held on April 30, 1907.
 On April 9, 1908, the name was formally changed to Cedar Grove.
 The township's name derives from the Eastern Red Cedar trees that once covered its valley and hillsides.

 History

 Cedar Grove was part of the Horseneck Tract, which was an area that consisted of what are now the municipalities of Caldwell, West Caldwell, North Caldwell, Fairfield, Verona, Cedar Grove, Essex Fells, Roseland, and portions of Livingston and West Orange.

-In 1702, settlers purchased the 14,000 acre Horseneck Tract—so-called because of its irregular shape that suggested a horse's neck and head—from the Lenni Lenape Native Americans for goods equal to $325.
+In 1702, settlers purchased the 14,000 acre Horseneck Tract—so-called because of its irregular shape that suggested a horse's neck and head from the Lenape Native Americans for goods equal to $325.
 This purchase encompassed much of western Essex County, from the First Mountain to the Passaic River.

 Cedar Grove was originally a small farming community.
 In 1896, Essex County built the county mental institution in Cedar Grove known as Overbrook.
 In 1908, Cedar Grove was incorporated as a township.
 In the 1950s and 1960s, Cedar Grove became one of the destination suburbs in Essex County among those looking to escape urban living from Newark and New York City.

 Cedar Grove was once home to Frank Dailey's Meadowbrook Ballroom, located on Route 23, which regularly hosted well-known bands and vocalists, including Buddy Rich, Glenn Miller, Jimmy and Tommy Dorsey, Frank Sinatra, and Jo Stafford.
 The ballroom, located on the old Pompton Turnpike, still stands, and is used by Sts.
 Kiril & Methodij Macedonian Orthodox Church.
 The first dinner theater was opened at the Meadowbrook in the fall of 1959 by Gary and Helga McHugh.
 It closed in 1973.